yilverdeja/canto-numbers/README.md

 Canto Numbers currently offers the following features:

-- Guess numbers from 0-1000 with hints of their respective Jyutping.
+- Guess numbers from 0-1000 with hints.
+- Guess time in a 12-hour format from 1:00-12:59 with hints.
-- Generate numbers from 0-999,999,999,999 with their respective Jyutping.
+- Generate numbers audio from 0-999,999,999,999 with the selected text type.
+- Generate time audio from 1:00 to 12:59 with the selected text type.
 - Keep track of your correct and missed guesses with a counter score, which is saved on your local host.
+- See simple session stats within the stats page
 - Requires sound to listen to the audio.
 - Available on both desktop and mobile devices.
+- Change hints and text type between Jyutping, Yale or Chinese Traditional Characters via Settings

 ## To-Do